-- Fever (i.e., temperature at or above 100 degrees Fahrenheit)
+- Fever (i.e., temperature at or above 100.4 degrees Fahrenheit)

 - cough

 - sore throat

 - runny or stuffy nose

 - body aches

 - headache

 - chills

 - respiratory issues

 - loss of taste or smell

 - gastrointestinal issues such as nausea, diarrhea and vomiting

 - fatigue

 - any other symptom(s) noted by the CDC or other public health officials as being associated with COVID-19.

 Employees and students who report to school with these symptoms or become ill at school (including having a fever) will be sent home.
 The District will also require employees and students to remain home if they are sick with (or are known or suspected to have been exposed to) COVID-19, or if the District otherwise believes they pose a threat to the safety and health of others.
+Notwithstanding the foregoing, the early return of employees and students (and the avoidance/cessation of quarantining and isolation) may be permitted based upon vaccination and symptom status, consistent with applicable/current guidelines.